technomancy/bussard/doc/intro2.md

 # Next steps

-You're going to want to rendezvous with the station in this system as your first step.
+You're going to want to rendezvous with the nearest station or planet as your first step.
 Pressing tab will cycle through available targets in the system; use shift-tab to go backwards.
 Target the station, and follow the line, which points in the direction of your current